nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![Email](images/CopyEmailScreenshot.png) *Figure 13: Screenshot of Copy Email function.*

-From *Figure 13*, this function is beneficial for administrators as you may want to contact this particular set of students.
+From *Figure 13*, this function is beneficial for administrators as you may want to contact this particular list of students.
 Simply click `Copy Email` and you can go to the email platform of your choice and paste this in the Address section.
 This function definitely faster than individually copy-pasting student emails.

 ### Summarising the records
 Summarise the statistics of the student records inside Tracey.